OSGeo/OSGeoLive-doc/doc/quickstart/mapcache_quickstart.rst

 .. image:: /images/projects/mapcache/seeder.png

-If you want to remove a cache folder you can the following command:
+If you want to remove a cache folder you can run the following command:

 .. code-block:: bash